CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.3 Electrical wiring.md

 #### INF.3.A13 Secondary Power Supply (A)

-The primary energy supply from an energy supply company's network SHOULD be supplemented with emergency care measures in the event of increased availability requirements.
+The primary energy supply from an energy supply company's network SHOULD be supplemented with emergency care measures in response to increased availability requirements.
 For this purpose, a sufficiently dimensioned central UPS and a network backup system (NEA) SHOULD be set up for the areas to be protected.
 It SHOULD be checked if the connections to the network operator should be redundant.
 NEA and UPS MUST be serviced regularly.

 #### INF.3.A14 A-B supply (A)